olifrost/olifrost.github.io/about.md

 Not sure yet.

 ## Where are you from?
-I was born in 1991 in Hackney, London, back when it was edgy.
-I am currently seeking citizenship in <a href="http://olifro.st/blog/sao-tome-citizen/">São Tomé</a>.
+I was born in 1991 in Hackney, London, but I am currently <a href="http://olifro.st/blog/sao-tome-citizen/">seeking citizenship in São Tomé</a>.

 ## Why do you have a coat hook on your shirt?
 It's a <a href="http://olifro.st/blog/shook-shirt-hook/"> SHOOK.</a>

+## Are you a Russian hacker?
+I am 1/32th Russian on my dad's side and have successfully installed several viruses onto my own computer.

 ## Do you have any qualifications?
-I did Philosophy at UCL.
-I learnt to question the meaning of life and (more often) the meaning of a philosophy degree.
+I did Philosophy at UCL – I learnt to question the meaning of life and (more often) the meaning of a philosophy degree.

 ## When a shirt becomes a pyjama shirt can it ever go back?
 Only for short trips to the shops.